pbiggar/phc/doc/manual/treetutorial2.rst

 	existing programs (PHP scripts), usually to work in new projects or in different setups (for example, with a different database engine).
 Manual refactoring is laborious and error-prone, so tool-support is a must.
-	Although &phc can be used to refactor PHP code as shown in this tutorial, a dedicated refactoring tool for PHP would be easier to use (though of course less flexible).
-Such a tool can however be built on top of &phc;.
+	Although |phc| can be used to refactor PHP code as shown in this tutorial, a dedicated refactoring tool for PHP would be easier to use (though of course less flexible).
+Such a tool can however be built on top of |phc|.
 </para>

 </section>